BEFORE YOU GO...

 The CBUAE has stated that the LFIs are responsible for conducting due diligence on the customers, tracking all the transactions processed or conducted via te LFIs, and reporting suspicious transactions to the UAE’s Financial Intelligence Unit.

-The institutions are required to have a sanction compliance programme with operational systems that appropriately screen transactions and transmit the required data throughout the complete payment cycle.
+The institutions are required to have a sanction compliance program with operational systems that appropriately screen transactions and transmit the required data throughout the complete payment cycle.
 In the correspondent relationships, the LFIs should not process any payments for the correspondent unless they are completely confident that the correspondent conducts appropriate screening.

 Khaled Mohamed Balama, governor of the CBUAE, said: “We are committed to implementing high regulatory control over LFIs and their payment operations, including products, services and exposure.
-The new guidance ensures that all LFIs in the UAE understand their AML/CFT responsibilities and have compliance programmes to mitigate risks payment-related risks.”
+The new guidance ensures that all LFIs in the UAE understand their AML/CFT responsibilities and have compliance programs to mitigate risks payment-related risks.”

-In the recent news, the Central bank of UAE issued its Quarterly Economic Review for the first quarter of 2022, that showed that the insurance sector in the UAE reflected growth, with an increase in total number of insurance policies, gross written premiums and licenced insurance-related entites.
+In the recent news, the Central bank of UAE issued its Quarterly Economic Review for the first quarter of 2022, that showed that the insurance sector in the UAE reflected growth, with an increase in total number of insurance policies, gross written premiums and licensed insurance-related entites.